 Tip #3.
 Make sure your exchange partners knows what to expect in your home

 While surprises are part of every home exchange—sometimes the best part—no one wants to find that their temporary home is not at all what they expected.

 Try to find out what’s important to your home exchange partners.
 Answer important questions they might not think to ask.
 For example, if they’re coming to attend an event, alert them to traffic patterns or roadwork that might create delays.

 It helps to keep in mind that people do not always read listings closely.
 Mention relevant facts about your home and furnishings, as well as the type of neighborhood you’re in, even if those details are in your listing.

 Tip #4.
 Have direct conversations with your home swap partners

-As we move more deeply into the 21st Century, we’re increasingly using email and text to “talk” with others.
-But when it comes to getting to know people and managing expectations, nothing beats the nuanced back-and-forth of a direct phone (or Skype) conversation.
+We’re increasingly using email and text to “talk” with others these days.
+But when it comes to getting to know people and managing expectations, nothing beats the nuanced back-and-forth of a direct phone or video conversation.

 Think of conversations as part of the screening process.
 Talking directly helps you and your partner trust one another and gives you more confidence in the exchange.
 You can learn more about what your exchange partner expects in your home, find out whether the exchange home meets your must-have criteria, clarify details and clear up any misunderstandings.
 A direct person-to-person connection also makes it much easier to resolve any problems might come up during the exchange.